Admissions and Application Information

 If you apply for admission to graduate study in English at Purdue, bear in mind that we pay particular attention to your statement of purpose.
 It should tell us something about your intellectual history and development.
 Which books and courses have been important to you, and why?
 Why are you hoping to pursue graduate study?
 Why at Purdue?
 If you are applying to the doctoral program, in what area(s) do you plan to specialize?
 What research topics interest you especially?

 For Applicants to the MA Program(s):

 Students admitted to the M.A. program generally have an undergraduate GPA of at least 3.4.
 On the average, they score between the 65th and 85th percentiles on the GRE verbal and analytical exams.
 They inspire strong letters of recommendation.
 Their statements of purpose show intelligence, creativity, a love for reading and learning, and a reflective spirit.
 Their written work shows discipline and scholarly promise.

 An M.A. degree is a prerequisite for admission to the Ph.D. program in English.
 They are separate degree programs and have different standards for admission.

 For Applicants to the Ph.D.
 Program(s):

 In general, students admitted to the Ph.D. program have earned a GPA of at least 3.6 in their Masters coursework.
-They can demonstrate broad knowledge of their respective field.
+They can demonstrate broad knowledge of their respective fields.
 They inspire strong letters of recommendation from former teachers.
-They earn scores of 600 to 700 on the GRE exams.
-30% of our students score in the 89th percentile or higher on the Verbal portion of the GRE exam.
+They earn scores between the 86th and 97th percentiles on the GRE verbal and analytical exams.
 Their written work (writing sample, statement of purpose) suggests the ability not only to do good coursework, but also to produce original, publishable research.
 Their classroom experience indicates their talent and potential as teachers.
 Their stated, scholarly goals also match or complement the expertise and research interests of our faculty.